sayymeer/absurd-agent-takneek-server/README.md

 Below are steps to Play any above game:

 1. Send a request to `GET /`.
 You will get a list of games.
 It will initialize a session for you.
 2. Send a request to `POST /` with your game for e.g. `{"game" : "wordle"}`.
 Then you will get a success message if the game is wordle, wordman or Duordle.
 You will get number of letters if selected game is hangman.
-You will get number of letters and options if game is hangman.
+You will get number of letters and options if game is hanguced.
 3. Now you have to send your response at `POST /`.
 4. Details of request and response for each game is given below.
 5. When the game ends session will be destroyed.